sihyun-ahn/CS453-KGA/README.md

 ```
 The results goes into ap-results/ where variant-0.txt is the initial prompt with rules-0.txt as initial rules.

+## Intended Uses
+PromptPex is shared for research purposes only.
+It is not meant to be used in practice.
+PromptPex was not extensively tested for its capabilities and properties, including its accuracy and reliability in practical use cases, security and privacy.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a